fluidware/fluidsurveys-docs/chapters/Editor/advancedquestions.rst

 N-atrix
 ^^^^^^^

 The N-Atrix Question type allows for any question type to exist on any given row, such as text response, dropdown, checkboxes or radio buttons.
-A typical use for such a question type, is asking for detailed personal information where the types of questions can range between the available types (Dropdown for title, Text area for Name, or a Checkbox/Radio Button for types of phone numbers, or contact times)
+A typical use for such a question type, is asking for detailed personal information where the types of questions can range between the available types (Dropdown for title, Text area for Name, or a Checkbox/Radio Button for types of phone numbers, or contact times).
+To change the question type of a row, click on the "Variables" on the left-hand side, and select "Switch to type"

 .. figure:: ../../resources/editor/natrix.png
 	:align: center